BarganDiana20/BarganDiana20/README.md

 ## Hi, I'm Bargan Diana Georgiana 👋

-🎓 Master’s in Data Mining, UAIC Iași
+🎓 Master’s degree in Data Mining, field: Cybernetics and Statistics, UAIC Iași
 🎓 Bachelor’s in Mathematics & Computer Science, UAIC Iași
-🌍 Based in Iași, Romania
-💻 Interested in Data Science, Machine Learning
+💻 Interested in Data Science, Machine Learning with a strong focus on Statistics and Applied Mathematics